aammd/Habitat_Filtering/MS/OrgSize.md

 show that this environmental variation is closely associated with variation in macroinvertebrate composition, weakly associated with variation in zooplankton communities and almost uncorrelated with variation in bacterial communities [@Farjalla2012].

-Here we provide a robust test of the strength of environmental filtering for these three organism groups, which differ widely in size: macroinvertebrates (large), zooplankton (intermediate) and bacteria (small).
+Here we provide a robust test of the strength of environmental filtering for these three organism groups, which differ widely in size: macroinvertebrates (large, 5 to 50 mm), zooplankton (intermediate, 2 x 10^-1^ to 2 mm) and bacteria (small, 5 x 10^-3^ to 5 x 10^-4^ mm).
 In this test we dispersed all species to all habitats, and examined whether the original habitat-based patterns in composition re-emerged.
 We predicted:

-1. If environmental filtering, but not dispersal limitation, increases with organism size, we would predict that habitat would affect the composition of communities of large-bodied organisms more than those of small-bodied organisms(Figure  1a). <!--confusing: "before and after": deleted-->
+1. If environmental filtering, but not dispersal limitation, increases with organism size, we would predict that habitat would affect the composition of communities of large-bodied organisms more than those of small-bodied organisms (Figure 1a). <!--confusing: "before and after": deleted-->
 2. If instead only dispersal limitation increased with organism size, we would expect that any apparent effect of habitat on community composition was an artifact of spatial autocorrelation and would be erased by our removal of dispersal limitation (Figure 1b).
 3. If both environmental filtering and dispersal limitation increased with organism size, we would predict an intermediate scenario (Figure 1c).

 ## Methods